How to Show Up as a Leader to Increase Your Influence

 To Show Up as a Leader, You Must Have a Leadership Mindset

 Certainly, your leadership competence, expertise, and commitment matter.
 But your leadership mindset — how you think, learn, and behave — dictates how those around you perceive you.

 Why?
 Because mindsets drive what leaders do and why.

 For example, in a recent strategy retreat, one R&D leader who understood the big picture offered constructive suggestions that were best for the health of the company but may not be positive for him or his team.
 He thought like an owner, was honest and vulnerable, and greatly increased his stature during the meeting.
-One the other hand, a finance leader in the same meeting continued to interpret problems and opportunities with a silo-based mentality that greatly shrunk his influence.
+One the other hand, a finance leader in the same meeting continued to interpret problems and opportunities with a selfish and silo-based mentality that greatly shrunk his influence.

 The R&D leader was open to new information, ready to take on challenges, and thinking of the greater good.
 The finance leader was resistant to change, defensive, and had a scarcity mentality.
 Same meeting, same context, and two very different mindsets.

 Research — How to Show Up as a Leader with a Leadership Mindset?